Quick Answer

 Notion’s free plan is generous for individuals.
 You get unlimited pages, unlimited blocks, and access to most core features.
 The paid Plus plan costs $12 per month (billed monthly) or $10 per month billed annually, and adds unlimited file uploads and extended version history up to 90 days.
 The Business plan runs $18 per user per month and unlocks advanced permissions and SAML SSO for enterprise teams.

-Obsidian is free for personal use — no subscription required.
+Obsidian is free for personal use, no subscription required.
 The optional Obsidian Sync costs $10 per month, and Obsidian Publish (to host a public website from your notes) costs $16 per month.
-Commercial use of Obsidian requires a one-time $50 Catalyst license or a $50-per-year commercial license.
+Commercial use requires a one-time $50 Catalyst license or a $50-per-year commercial license.
 If you don’t need those add-ons, Obsidian costs nothing.

 For budget-conscious users, Obsidian is hard to beat.
-Just be aware that syncing across devices will require either a paid plan or a bit of manual setup with a tool like iCloud or Dropbox.
+Just be aware that syncing across devices will require either a paid plan or manual setup with a tool like iCloud or Dropbox.

 | Feature | Notion | Obsidian |